Forests and forest management contribute to the Federal Government’s sustainability goals

 Climate change mitigation effects of forests and timber

-Forest management and the use of timber thus improve Germany’s greenhouse gas balance by up to 7 percent.
+Forest management and the use of timber play an important role for Germany’s greenhouse gas balance.
 In addition, forests make a significant contribution towards a balanced local climate, e.g. through landscape cooling during heatwaves.

 Sustainable forestry integrates nature conservation

 Sustainable forest management also includes the conservation of biodiversity.
 German forests are well-positioned in this area.
-The “species diversity and landscape quality” indicator in the National Biodiversity Strategy shows an 87 percent target achievement level for forests, which is the highest value of all sub-indicators.
+In 2019, the “species diversity and landscape quality” indicator in the National Biodiversity Strategy showed an 81 percent target achievement level for forests, which is the highest value for any of the sub-indicators.
 This is one of the major achievements of sustainable forest management.

-Nonetheless, the aim is to further improve the current situation, especially for specific forest biotopes – and to do more, in particular for species dependent on micro habitats on big, old trees and dead wood (such as bats and numerous insect and fungus species); since many external factors are putting a strain on biological diversity.
-These factors include, for instance, substance inputs, climate change, invasive alien species or isolation due to an ever increasing number of streets, pipeline routes and wind turbines.
+Nonetheless, the aim is to further improve the current situation, especially for specific forest biotopes – and to do more, in particular for species dependent on micro habitats on old, large trees and on dead wood (such as bats and numerous insect and fungus species); since many external factors are putting a strain on biological diversity.
+These factors include, for instance, substance inputs, climate change, invasive alien species and isolation due to an ever increasing number of streets, pipeline routes and wind turbines.

-The Federal Ministry of Food and Agriculture (BMEL) therefore supports integrative approaches for the protection of biological diversity in forests in Germany and Europe.
+The Federal Ministry of Agriculture, Food and Regional Identity (BMLEH) therefore supports integrative approaches for the protection of biological diversity in forests in Germany and Europe.
 These include, for instance, the following measures:

-• Within the scope of INTEGRATE, the Europe-wide forest conservation network, the BMEL participates in the spread and further development of intelligent approaches for the economically and ecologically optimised preservation and promotion of specific habitats in all types of forests in the context of sustainable forest management.
-Micro habitats on individual trees, such as bark damage, tree hollows or dead branches, play a major role in the assessment of forest tending and wood harvesting measures.
-More than 220 forest areas have now been chosen from across Europe (more than 70 of which are located in Germany) as teaching and demonstration sites with scientific and digital support.
+• Within the scope of INTEGRATE, the Europe-wide forest conservation network, the BMLEH participates in the spread and further development of intelligent approaches for the economically and ecologically optimised preservation and promotion of specific habitats in all types of forests in the context of sustainable forest management.
+Micro habitats on individual trees, such as bark damage, tree hollows and dead branches, play a major role in the assessment of forest tending and wood harvesting measures.
+More than 260 exemplary forest areas in 27 countries across Europe (more than 85 of which are located in Germany) have now been designated as teaching and demonstration sites and provided with scientific and digital support.
 At these sites, environmental experts, forest experts, forest owners, students and the interested public can meet and learn from one another – based on specific facts and, above all, hands-on experience in the forest.
 A first nationwide INTEGRATE conference was organised in Fulda at the beginning of 2024, with the aim of expanding the network’s forest conservation potential.

-• In November 2022, the BMEL introduced long-term funding to finance additional climate action and biodiversity services through the Funding Scheme for Climate-Adapted Forest Management (KWM).
-Through this programme, private and municipal forest owners, including forestry units, can receive funding if they commit themselves to complying with forestry management standards even higher than those prescribed by law to further strengthen the climate resilience of their forests.
+• In November 2022, the BMLEH introduced long-term funding to finance additional climate action and biodiversity services through the Funding Scheme for Climate-Adapted Forest Management (KWM).
+Through this programme, private and municipal forest owners, including forestry cooperatives, can receive funding if they commit themselves to complying with forestry management standards even higher than those prescribed by law to further strengthen the climate resilience of their forests.
+Due to the high demand, the funds made available via the Action Plan on Nature-based Solutions for Climate and Biodiversity (ANK) have already been completely exhausted.
+For the time being, new initial applications cannot be accepted or processed.

 • The Forest Climate Fund (WKF) provides funding for research, development, pilot and communication projects in the area of the maintenance and improvement of forest climate services and the adaptation of forests to climate change.
 The WKF funding guidelines expired on 31 December 2022.
-The WKF was discontinued under the 2024 budget; on-going projects will be financed until completed, but new projects are no longer possible.
+The WKF was discontinued under the budget for 2024 and the following years; on-going projects will be financed until completed, but new projects are no longer possible.

 Released as article